jashidsany/my-security-book/src/README.md

 # Offensive Security Resources

 > A comprehensive offensive security reference built for penetration testers and red teamers.
-113 pages covering reconnaissance through domain compromise, with copy-paste commands and real-world methodology.

 ---